jaycollett/FaceSorter/README.md

 ./run_facesorter.sh --config /path/to/your/config.json
 ```

+All paths in the configuration file will be properly mapped to the Docker container's `/data` directory structure.

 ## ⚠️ Important: Do NOT Run main.py Directly

 **FaceSorter must be run inside the Docker container via the `run_facesorter.sh` script.**

 - Running `main.py` directly on your host machine will cause errors and may create unwanted log files in your root or project directory.
 - Always use the provided shell script to start the application.
 This ensures all paths and volumes are correctly set up.
+- The script handles paths with spaces in Docker volume mappings and ensures consistent directory structure in the container.

 ## Logging